dg-demers/busyppp/README.md

 finished, and so busyppp starts wget again.
 And so the cycle repeats.
 This way every minute of connection time to your ISP can be productive.

-This strategy makes sense for any internet connection that is billed by minute rather than by bytes, and that also takes a significant time to connect and disconnect---like a dial-up connection!
+This strategy makes sense for any internet connection that is billed by the minute rather than by bytes transferred, and that also takes a significant time to connect and disconnect---like a dial-up connection!

 Busyppp currently does not have a .config file or an interactive way to change its default settings.
 So, to change a default---with one exception---you will have to modify the script itself.
 Some such possible changes are discussed later in these notes.